SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 53 - 9/10/2023
 - I surfacely explored the RandAugment paper which shows that data augmentation has the potential t osignificantly improve the generalization of deep learning model.

+## Day 54 - 9/11/2023
+- Explored the fundamental of Matrix Factorization as matrix are everywhere in machine learning.
+I learned about LR, QR and Cholesky method and importance of Matrix Factorization, where it is used in machine learning surfacely.

+## Day 55 = 9/12/2023
+- Today I implemented a Generative Teaching Network (GTN) which was first introduced in 2019.
+Essentially GTN is composed of a generator (ie teacher which produces synthetic data, and a student which is trained on this data for some task.
+The main difference with GANs being GTN working cooperatively opposed to adversarilly.

+## Day 56 -